Code-Institute-Submissions/Irish-Legends/README.md

 In the initial design:

 * In About section I was unsure how an image would look like in the backgroung of the section and at the time I was also unable to find a suitable one to match the colour theme of the site.
-At the end I have opted for visualy pleasing backgroung image.
+At the end I have opted for visualy pleasing background image.

 * In Stories section I have chosen to display image with carousel slider next to it where the user would navigate through the story by clicking arrow buttons.
-Instead I have chosen to use card-deck with modal for each story as it provides better user experience (less clicks for the user)
+Instead I have chosen to use card-deck with modal for each story as it provides better user experience (less clicks for the user).

 * Considering a user story I have opted for newsletter sign up form which I placed in the footer which is not on the initial design.

-* I have decided not to use pink colour other than in Logo
+* I have decided not to use pink colour other than in Logo.

-Wireframes and colour composition can be found at the below location
+Wireframes and colour composition can be found at the below location.

 *[insrt links here]*

 ## Features

-In this section, you should go over the different parts of your project, and describe each in a sentence or so.

 ### Existing Features
 * **Navigation Bar** - responsive navigation bar that enables the user to navigate through the site
 * **About Section** - provides user with brief comntary on Irish Mythology